dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.ts"></code-example>

-This is similar to the phone list component.
+This is comparable to the phone list component.
 The new wrinkle is the `RouteParams` type annotation that identifies the `routeParams` dependency.

 The AngularJS injector has an AngularJS router dependency called `$routeParams`, which was injected into `PhoneDetails` when it was still an AngularJS controller.